blackhat955/E-commerce-Clothes/README.md

 # E-Commerce Website (shoping Clothes & Utilities)
-## This website is all about doing shoping clothes and clothes.
-This was the first prject as the student in the college.
-I made this website using technology like HTML CSS and plain Javascript.
+## Online apparel buying is the exclusive focus of this website.
+That was my first project as a college student, and I used HTML, CSS, and basic Javascript to make it.

 ### Demo Website:
 ![P1](Ecom_images/img1.jpeg)